nychealth/coronavirus-data/README.md

 **Questions and custom requests**: We will try to answer questions about the data in this repository as we are able to.
 If you have a question, please search the [Issues](https://github.com/nychealth/coronavirus-data/issues?q=) to see if it’s already been addressed.
 Please understand that we are responding to a pandemic and we might not be able to address all questions in a timely manner.
 We are not able to accommodate custom data requests placed via Github.

 ***
+## Important: Update on August 2, 2021

+The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on August 2, 2021.
+These include:
+* Adding weekly case, hospitalization, and death rate files by race/ethnicity, and age.
+* Adding 7-day Transmission Rates for Citywide, Borough, and UHF42 neighborhoods
+* Revising case, hospitalization, and death rates to reflect both confirmed and probable cases

 ## Important: Update on June 10, 2021